-Deaths of brothers probed as possible murder-suicide
+Police investigating death of 2 brothers in Ohio home

-BEAVERCREEK, Ohio (AP) - Police say they are investigating the deaths of two brothers found last week in a home in a quiet Ohio neighborhood as a possible murder-suicide.
+BEAVERCREEK, Ohio (AP) - Police say they are investigating the deaths of two brothers found last week in a home in a quiet Ohio neighborhood.

 Beavercreek officers were called to the residence Tuesday and found the men dead of apparent gunshot wounds, police said.
 They were identified as 50-year-old Carl Lichtenberg and 53-year-old John Lichtenberg, police said.